ngntrgduc/get-shit-done/README.md

 - Currently support sites: Facebook, Messenger, Instagram, Discord, TikTok (block forever).
 - Can manage specific sites to block.
 - Can block site in a specific time range (default: 10:00 PM - 6:00 AM).
-- Have multiple motivation quotes.
+- Have multiple motivation quotes or you can create your own.

 ## How to use
 1. Clone this repository/[download zip](https://github.com/ngntrgduc/get-shit-done/archive/refs/heads/master.zip) and extract to a folder on your local machine.